juanfesba/AppJaveriana/README.md

 ![screenshot](readmeimg/schedule2.jpg)

 **This app was developed with XAMARIN in Visual Code.
-It used Entity Framework (ORM) for the backend with a MVVM architecture.**
+It used Entity Framework (ORM) for the backend with an MVVM architecture.**

 In the end this project was awarded as one of the best presented in the class.